teredet/University-Labs/README.md

     ├───Lab2 (Basic principles of object-oriented programming.)
     ├───Lab3 (Working with the graphical user interface.
 Event handling.)
     ├───Lab5 (Working with the Scrollbar component.)
-    └───Lab6 (Creates a window in which to draw a picture.
+    ├───Lab6 (Creates a window in which to draw a picture.
 We indicate the path to it on line 10.)
+    └───Lab7 (Working with threads in Java)

 ```